The petite girl’s guide to style, according to short celebrities

 It’s time to bust the myth that petite women shouldn’t wear midi dresses!
 As Salma Hayek exemplifies, a dress that stops above the calves will elongate your legs rather than shorten them, giving the illusion of being taller.
 Mini dresses above the knee are another great option.

-Ruffle Midi Dress Black
+Isabella Midi Dress Pink

 Rue La La